aicenter/FUP/exams/square-code/index.md

 In Racket, implement a function `(encode str)` that accepts a string and returns the encoded string as described above.
-Your file is to be called \texttt{task3.rkt} and must provide the function `encode`.
+Your file is to be called `square-code.rkt` and must provide the function `encode`.
 Hence, the head of your file should start with
 ```scheme
 #lang racket